Accommodation · Last updated 2 June 2026

 Is it better to park in La Linea and walk into Gibraltar?

 For many visitors, yes.
-Gibraltar's own parking is extremely limited and expensive.
-Parking in La Linea near the border and walking across is a common and practical approach, especially now that crossing times are improving with the 2026 border changes.
+Gibraltar's own parking is extremely limited and highly competitive.
+Parking in La Linea near the border, for example at Hostal La Campana on Carboneros 3 (the closest hostal to the frontier), and walking across is a practical and widely used approach.

 Ethan Roworth